iamrajith/5-DaysWithKubernetes/Ansible/1-Day1-1AnsibleAd-hocCommands.md

      server2 | CHANGED | rc=0 >>
      (no output)

      ```
+*(The user creation require root privillage in the managed nodes, if not the command will fail)*

 5. **Check User ID (UID):**
    - Verify the user ID for "myuser."